asiya2123/food_prjct/README.md

 ## 📌 **Overview**

-- **This project is a visually appealing Foodie-themed landing page crafted using HTML and CSS, designed to showcase delicious dishes, promote food services, or highlight a restaurant brand.
-It focuses on clean layout, vibrant visuals, and responsive design to deliver user experience.**
+- **This project is a visually appealing Foodie-themed landing page crafted using HTML and CSS,A stylish and responsive food-themed landing section  This project simulates a modern restaurant or food delivery homepage with vibrant visuals, clean layout, and mobile-friendly design.**

+---

 ## 🚀 **Features**
-- Eye-catching hero section with bold typography and food imagery
+- 🍕 Hero section with food imagery and call-to-action
-- Responsive layout optimized for mobile and desktop screens
+- 📋 Menu or category cards with hover effects
-- Stylish buttons and hover effects to enhance interactivity
+- 🎨 Clean typography, spacing, and hover transitions
-- Organized content sections for showcasing dishes, chef highlights, or customer reviews

-## 🔑 Why i have built this!

-- Practice layout structuring and styling with semantic HTML and modern CSS
-- Explore visual hierarchy, color palettes, and typography in UI design
-- Serve as a portfolio piece demonstrating frontend creativity and design skills

 ---

-## 📸Preview of Project
+## 🧰 Tech Stack

+- 🧱 HTML5 – Semantic structure
+- 🎨 CSS3 – Styling and layout

+  ---

+## 📸 Screenshots

 ![Project view](https://github.com/asiya2123/food_prjct/blob/7d7d074183de3f0eec52fa48124ce932918baae4/Screenshot%202025-09-25%20151749.png)